The marketing and advertising industries have historically been more about fantasy than reality, and female idealisation rather than empowerment.

 The campaign is particularly focused on the workplace, where a strong female leader might be viewed as ‘bossy’ whereas the male equivalent would likely never be given that label.

-Another attack on the awful princess thing, this time from GoldieBlox – a company that makes toys and games designed to develop girls’ interest in engineering and problem-solving.
+Another attack on the awful princess thing, this time from GoldieBlox in 2013 – a company that makes toys and games designed to develop girls’ interest in engineering and problem-solving.

 The video depicts a ‘princess machine’ built by a team of young girls using a range of engineering principles.

 What have I missed?

 These were the campaign that sprang to mind when I was writing this post, but let me know of any good ones I’ve missed in the comments below.